Non-Invasive Reconstruction of Intracranial EEG Across the Deep Temporal Lobe from Scalp EEG based on Conditional Normalizing Flow: Conclusion

 \section{Conclusion}

 In this study, we introduced NeuroFlowNet, a novel generative framework based on conditional normalizing flows, to address the enduring challenge of generating high-fidelity (band-limited) iEEG from non-invasive EEG within the preserved bandwidth.
 Our work makes a pivotal contribution by demonstrating, for the first time, the feasibility of reconstructing iEEG signals across multiple MTL subregions.
-By directly modeling the conditional probability distribution, NeuroFlowNet fundamentally overcomes the mode collapse and deterministic mapping limitations of previous generative models.
+By directly modeling the conditional probability distribution, NeuroFlowNet provides a latent-variable mechanism for representing residual iEEG variability that is not fully determined by scalp EEG.
 Our results confirm that the generated signals not only achieve high fidelity in temporal waveforms and spectral characteristics but also successfully preserve the complex inter-channel correlation structure, reflecting the underlying functional connectivity of the MTL network.
+The cross-session experiments further show that these properties remain broadly stable when evaluation is shifted from unseen trials to unseen recording sessions from the same subject, strengthening the robustness claim of the method.
 In addition, a baseline comparison against representative deterministic regressors shows that NeuroFlowNet yields lower errors in the inter-channel correlation matrix under the same within-subject protocol, supporting its advantage in structure-preserving reconstruction rather than purely pointwise fitting.
-The ability to generate realistic, probabilistic iEEG provides a powerful new tool for both clinical and research applications, offering a non-invasive window into deep brain dynamics.
-This could significantly improve our understanding of cognitive processes governed by the MTL, potentially reducing the reliance on high-risk invasive procedures.
+Conditional sampling with 20 latent draws per EEG segment further demonstrates non-degenerate stochastic reconstructions and a strong positive association between predictive variance and reconstruction error, providing direct evidence of generative behavior under the present protocol.
+The latency analysis further shows that the final model can generate a 1-s iEEG segment in only a few milliseconds on a modern GPU, supporting its practical potential for real-time or near-real-time monitoring.
+These findings suggest that probabilistic iEEG reconstruction may provide a useful non-invasive window into deep brain dynamics, particularly for analyses that require both waveform plausibility and multi-channel dependency structure.